 About Our Partners

-- Easter Seals Wisconsin partners with UW-Cooperative Extension to form AgrAbility of Wisconsin, which is funded by the United States Department of Agriculture (USDA).
+- Easterseals Wisconsin partners with UW-Cooperative Extension to form AgrAbility of Wisconsin, which is funded by the United States Department of Agriculture (USDA).
 AgrAbility supports case management for all farmers requesting service, outreach at farm shows, and Neighbor-to-Neighbor on-farm events.
-It also supports efforts to educate others about options to help farmers with disabilities stay in farming, including training programs for other AgrAbility staff, University physical therapy and occupational classes.
+It also supports efforts to educate others about options to help farmers with disabilities stay in farming, including training programs for other AgrAbility staff, University of Wisconsin physical therapy and occupational classes.
 Subscribe to AgrAbility of Wisconsin’s newsletter.

 - The FARM Program and AgrAbility of Wisconsin have recently secured a three year grant.
 This funding is available through the USDA’s Outreach and Assistance for Socially Disadvantaged (SDA) Farmers and Ranchers and Veteran Farmers and Ranchers Program (also known as the 2501 Program).
 The outreach grant will provide 100 current and new Wisconsin SDA farmers and veteran farmers with awareness of, increased access to, and participation in USDA programs and services during the three-year project period – beginning October 2019.

-- The National Farm Medicine Center partners with FARM to exchange information about the medical side of a disability as it relates to the agricultural community.
-Farm Medicine Center staff offers guidance on outreach efforts and program services and participates in FARM’s Advisory Council.
+- The National Farm Medicine Center partners with the FARM Program to exchange information about the medical side of a disability as it relates to the agricultural community.
+Farm Medicine Center staff offers guidance on outreach efforts and program services and participates in the FARM Program’s Advisory Council.

 - Rural Insurance Companies, part of the Wisconsin Farm Bureau, provide the FARM Program with advice and assistance with outreach.
-They publish articles about FARM and AgrAbility services in their promotional materials and facilitate the printing of the Plowing Ahead newsletter and brochures.Farmers who have been served by the FARM Program are powerful advocates for it.
-They host Neighbor-to-Neighbor meetings, offer their farms for training sites, and, through the Speakers’ Bureau, discuss their experiences with their peers.
+They publish articles about the FARM Program and AgrAbility services in their promotional materials and support the program monetarily when able.